vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-This would by our starting point, except it wouldn’t yet be working as one would except, because our `repositories` variable is not reactive.
-This means from the user perspective, the `repositories` list would always stay `[]`.
-We have to change that!
+This is our starting point, except it's not working yet because our `repositories` variable is not reactive.
+This means from a user's perspective, the repository list would remain empty.
+Let's fix that!

 ### Introducing `ref`

-In Vue 3.0 we can make any variable reactive anywhere we want.
-To allow that, Vue is exporting a function called `ref`.
-We can use it to create reactive variables like this:
+In Vue 3.0 we can make any variable reactive anywhere we want with a new `ref` function, like this:

 ```js
 import { ref } from 'vue'